KronosTheLate/JuliaPackageComparisons/README.md

 Some packgages try to alleviate this problem by having a "See also" or "Related packges" section in the bottom of their readme.
 This is a bandaid-fix, as a) work is duplicated if each package repository has this section, and b) there are few guidelines on this section, and it style, existence and scope varies wildly.

-Comparisons of packages in any package reposotory or in a discourse discussion are always suceptable to going out of date, as the organic package ecosystem is ever-changing.
+Comparisons of packages in any package repository or in a discourse discussion are always suceptable to going out of date, as the organic package ecosystem is ever-changing.
 A good solution will therefore have to be updatable, and independent of any single package.
 A github-hosted website solves this issue, as anyone can make PR's and issues as things go out of date.

 This project aims to create a canonical and updated website that will
 1) make it easier for users to discover packages for specific problems/domains, and